“Location, Location, Location”

 Make sure you also check out any weather that could disrupt your shoot and check out wind speeds and sunlight hours prior to venturing outside.

 On the big day make sure you give yourself time before you start happy snappin’, check out if there are any items, or rubbish that shouldn’t be in the shot, and that would cause any unwanted attention and distract from the subject.
-After all, nothing says romantic like that crushed can of beer on the beach does it?
+After all, nothing says romantic like that crushed can of beer on the beach, does it?

-It’s all about practise, experiment with heights and angles, once you think you’ve got a shot, switch positions, mix it up.
+It’s all about practice, experiment with heights and angles, once you think you’ve got a shot, switch positions, mix it up.
 Make the most of your time there, don’t get home and think ‘oh I wish I’d just shot it from this angle, or with a slightly higher exposure’…don’t be that person.

 Learn photography the iPhotography™ way